Menu Close

 We’ve removed the numerous Polygala on the windward side of the frontal dune, and scattered between the bushes on the ridge and down the dune’s leeward side.
 And we’ll keep maintaining this area.

-Managing Polygala myrtifolia is a constant for about 5 years at each site
+Managing Polygala myrtifolia is a constant for at least 5 years at each site

 Birds, ants, water, soil movement and garden refuse can disperse Polygala seeds, which remain viable in the soil for up to 5 years.